 The harder he tried to snuff out the Ghost's light, the brighter it gets until it's blinding.
 Scrooge's refusal to accept his past blinds him to the reality of his present life.

-To say nothing of the Ghost of Christmas Future being a dark, hooded figure representing the future's uncertainty and his resemblence to the Grim Reaper, which shows the future we must all eventually face: death.
+The Ghost of Christmas Future being a dark, hooded figure representing the future's uncertainty and his resemblance to the Grim Reaper, which shows the future we must all eventually face: death.

-It confused this troper for years that with the present unaltered, Scrooge would have been dead by next Christmas, but the ending implies that he lived for many more years.
-Then I learn that having a loser, more relaxed lease on life, as reformed Scrooge did, can lead to lower blood-pressure, being less likely to suffer from strokes and heart attacks, and overall improved health.
-Going further, the course of his death in the unaltered timeline was not his age as this troper had grown up thinking, it could have been anything from his high blood-pressure to the stress on his heart.
+It might seem confusing, that with the present unaltered, Scrooge would have been dead by next Christmas (assuming that the Ghost of Christmas Yet to Come moved only one year forward), but the ending implies that he lived for many more years.
+However, having a looser, more relaxed lease on life, as reformed Scrooge did, can lead to lower blood-pressure, being less likely to suffer from strokes and heart attacks, and overall improved health.
+Going further, the cause of his death in the unaltered timeline was not his age as one might have thought.
+It could have been anything from his high blood-pressure to the stress on his heart, to living in an unheated house and eating nothing but cheap gruel.
 Marley really did give Scrooge a second chance; by prolonging his life to give him more time to repent.